 4. Man-made Forest

 Driving through man-made forest in Bohol is a truly mighty experience.
-Stretching up to two kilometers, the man-made forest is made up of red and white mahogany trees.
-Man-made forest was part of a bigger reforestation project that was created in response to the deforestation in the Loboc watershed.
+The man-made forest stretches up to two kilometers and is made up of red and white mahogany trees.
+It was also part of a bigger reforestation project that was created in response to the deforestation in the Loboc watershed.
 It’s conveniently located between the Tarsier Sanctuary and the Chocolate Hills.

 5. Try the Local Delicacy